2 people attacked by pit bull in Raleigh, charges pending against owner

 They also interviewed Battle's cousin.

-Investigators said the pitbull belonged the cousin and he could be facing charges as the investigation continues.
+Investigators said the pit bull belonged the cousin and he could face criminal charges as the investigation continues.

 2 people attacked by pit bull in Raleigh, charges pending against owner